waveform80/picamera/docs/fov.rst

     >>> float(camera.analog_gain)
     1.0

-The camera's AGC loop attempts to produce a scene with a target Y' (`luminance`_) value (or values) within the constraints set by things like ISO, shutter speed, and so forth.
+The camera's AGC loop attempts to produce a scene with a target Y (`luminance`_) value (or values) within the constraints set by things like ISO, shutter speed, and so forth.
 The target Y' value can be adjusted with the :attr:`~PiCamera.exposure_compensation` attribute which is measured in